**Updated January 2018

 - Licensing-The good thing is licensing is a one time fee for schools and nonprofits (perpetual licenses).
 Device licensing is specific to manufacturer and model.
 For instance.
 A Lenovo N23 can be licensed but if that device fails, then that license cannot be used on the HP G4.
 You will need to buy a new license from a google partner.
 Now, there are some rare exceptions to license transfers.
 You would need to do some research to see if older licenses could be transferred to newer devices.
 Especially if older devices become discontinued (which happens a lot with chromebooks).

 - Fast – With just a 10-20 second startup time you can really get more done because you have more time.
-Certain features can be turned on and off to optimize this time.
+Certain features can be turned on and off using the Google Administrators Console to optimize this time.

 - Management – You don’t need to work through the server or with any special equipment.
 Google makes managing Chromebooks quite easy.
 You just need to have a G-Suite account for your organization (formerly Google Apps for Education).
 G-Suite is free to educational institutions.
 Figuring out the administrator’s console for G-Suite takes some time but it doesn’t require any special training or expertise.
 Take a week, learn the console, and then you will be good to go with Chromebook Management.

 - Size – While some consider the smaller nature of the devices hard to work with, many teachers love it because they fit on desks, they don’t take up a lot of space in the classroom, and they still have a full keyboard so students can type without compromising their typing style.
 I recommend 11″ models because you will get the same functionality as a 13″ model and save on cost.
 They are also easier for students to carry.